-No type of fencing is totally safe or foolproof, but some fences are better than others.
+No type of fencing for horses is totally safe or foolproof, but some fences are better than others.

 The most traditional fencing is wooden rails—either log or planks.
 Cedar logs are often used, as are two-by-ten-inch planks held with posts that are a minimum of four inches in diameter.
 Injuries to horses can occur when logs or rails splinter if broken.
 Some horses like to chew wood and can damage wood fencing.
 Wood fencing needs frequent maintenance to keep it in repair and to prolong its life.

 There are many types of vinyl and plastic fencing available that are designed specifically for horses.
 Plastic rails imitate the look of wood with no need for paint.
 Other types of plastic fencing are a combination of synthetic material reinforced with wire.
 These fences are attractive and relatively safe, although it is possible for a horse to become entangled and cut by the wire.

 Electric fencing provides a psychological barrier, and animals are not contained by the strength of the fence, but by the fear of the painful yet harmless shock.
 It is not a good choice for small areas; but may provide affordable, adequate containment around large pastures where traditional fencing can’t be erected, or where temporary fencing is needed.
 Many options exist, including polyester braid, nylon webbing, plastic or metal poles, and battery, solar, or electric-powered.
 Electric fencing is not allowed in some areas, so check with your municipality before putting up an electric fence.
 Some horses learn to run through the wire, and injury can occur if a horse becomes entangled.